-Project No.

-Project Name

-Council Bill

-Associated Cases

-Staff Reviewer

-95P-019G-13 Provincetown (formerly the Orchards)

-None 2002Z-097G-13 Leeman

-Approve with conditions, including the following traffic improvements to be completed prior to the first Use and Occupancy permit for the project.

-- 1. The northbound approach to Old Franklin Road should be widened to include separate left and right turn lanes for motorists turning onto Mt.
+Project No. Project Name Council Bill Associated Cases Staff Reviewer 95P-019G-13 Provincetown (formerly the Orchards) None 2002Z-097G-13 Leeman Staff Recommendation Approve with conditions, including the following traffic improvements to be completed prior to the first Use and Occupancy permit for the project.
+1. The northbound approach to Old Franklin Road should be widened to include separate left and right turn lanes for motorists turning onto Mt.
 View Road.
-Each turn lane should include 150 feet of storage and should be designed to AASHTO standards. - 2.
-The westbound approach of the new project access should include at least 100 feet of storage between Old Franklin Road and the first access street within the project site. - 3.
-Old Franklin Road, adjacent to the property should be improved to collector standards, where it is not already 37-feet of pavement, and provide a left-turn lane into the project site (Monroe Crossing).
+Each turn lane should include 150 feet of storage and should be designed to AASHTO standards.
+2. The westbound approach of the new project access should include at least 100 feet of storage between Old Franklin Road and the first access street within the project site.
+3. Old Franklin Road, adjacent to the property should be improved to collector standards, where it is not already 37-feet of pavement, and provide a left-turn lane into the project site (Monroe Crossing).
+APPLICANT REQUEST Preliminary PUDRevised Pr Final PUD Kevised Pi PUD Cancel PUD Request to amend the preliminary PUD plan to allow 470 multi-family units, 18,842 square feet of commercial uses, 21,070 square feet of office, and 2,000 square foot, 75-child day care center, replacing PUD Cancel PUD Request to amend the preliminary PUD plan to allow 470 multi-family units, 18,842 square feet of commercial uses, 21,070 square feet of office, and 2,000 square foot, 75-child day care center, replacing 586 undeveloped apartment units on the approved PUD context sensitive design of streets and the streetscape (trees, sidewalks, parks, etc.).

-APPLICANT REQUEST D 1 DITL D ' 1D 1' '

-Preliminary PUD Revised Preliminary Revised Preliminary Revised Preliminary & Final PUD

-Final PUD X Amend PUD Cancel PUD

-Request to amend the preliminary PUD plan to allow 470 multi-family units, 18,842 square feet of commercial uses, 21,070 square feet of office, and 2,000 square foot, 75-child day care center, replacing 586 undeveloped apartment units on the approved PUD plan.

-The plan provides an option for changing the office uses to condominiums should the market not support the office uses.
-The plan would then include maximum of 494 multi-family units (422 townhomes and 72 condominiums) with no office uses.

-VARIANCES

-Chapter 2-6.2.1 Street Design Standards (Subdivision Regulations)

-The alternative street cross-sections proposed in this plan are designed to control vehicle speeds through context sensitive design of streets and the streetscape (trees, sidewalks, parks, etc.).
 The narrower than normal streets, with on-street parking, are intended to slow traffic by lowering the design speed of the street.

-Without driveways in front of the units, the units can be closer together--reducing the need for wider streets.

-Proposed/Standard Street Cross-Sections

-- Collector Street: Proposed 70 feet of right-of-way, 11-foot travel lanes, 7-feet of formal on-street parking, 4-foot grass strip, 5-foot sidewalk, and a 14-foot median. - The standard cross-section is 60 feet of right-of-way and 37 feet of pavement width. - Local Street: Proposed 53 feet of right-of-way, 10-foot travel lanes, 7-feet of formal on-street parking, 4-foot grass strip, 5-foot sidewalk.

-The standard cross-section is 46 and 50 feet of right-of-way with 23 and 27 feet of pavement width. - Minor Local Street: Proposed 48 and 43 feet of right-of-way, 10-foot travel lanes, 7-feet of formal on-street parking on the 48-foot street only, and 4-foot grass strip, 5-foot sidewalk.
-The standard cross-section is 46 feet of right-of-way with 23-feet of pavement and 50-feet of right-of-way with 27-feet of pavement.
+Without driveways in front of the units, the units can be closer togetherreducing the need for wider streets.
+Proposed/Standard Street Cross-Sections Collector Street: Proposed 70 feet of right-of-way, 11-foot travel lanes, 7-feet of formal on-street parking, 4-foot grass strip, 5-foot sidewalk, and a 14-foot median.
+The standard cross-section is 60 feet of right-of-way and 37 feet of pavement width.
+Local Street: Proposed 53 feet of right-of-way, 10-foot travel lanes, 7-feet of formal on-street parking, 4-foot grass strip, 5-foot sidewalk.
+The standard cross-section is 46 and 50 feet of right-of-way with 23 and 27 feet of pavement width.
+Minor Local Street: Proposed 48 and 43 feet of right-of-way, 10-foot grass strip, 5-foot sidewalk.
+The standard cross-section is 46 feet of right-of-way with 23-feet of pavement and 50-feet of right-of-way with 23-feet of pavement and 50-feet of right-of-way with 23-feet of pavement.
+PLAN DETAILS Although this plan contains no single-family residential, it incorporates many of the design elements found in a traditional neighborhood, including the following: Interconnected network of streets and sidewalks to disperse vehicular trips and make walking and biking practical, safe, and attractive for short trips.

-PLAN DETAILS

-Although this plan contains no single-family residential, it incorporates many of the design elements found in a traditional neighborhood, including the following:

-• Interconnected network of streets and sidewalks to disperse vehicular trips and make walking and biking practical, safe, and attractive for short trips.
 This plan connects to three adjacent stub-streets in the Ashford Crossing subdivision.
 The original PUD plan for apartments proposed no connection to Long Haven Crossing or Cedar Ash Crossing, while a connection to Monroe Crossing has always been planned.
-Dead end streets, combined with lowdensity development patterns, make pedestrians take indirect routes in order to reach their final destinations.
+Dead end streets, combined with low-density development patterns, make pedestrians take indirect routes in order to reach their final destinations.
 As a result, people have a natural